Updated in 2023

 Sometimes people let the behavioral interview prep slip through the cracks.
 But, these sessions can be just as important as the technical interviews.
 They are trying to determine how you would react in certain situations and whether or not you are a good fit for the culture and team.
 These are major contributing factors to a yes or no decision.

-The first step to behavioral interview preparation is research.
+The first step to behavioral interview prep is research.
 The company About page is a good place to go to learn about their mission and history.
 On the Culture page, you can learn about their values.
 These often come up in interviews at big tech companies like Amazon and Netflix.
 They also often include good information on what they are looking for in a candidate and new teammate on the Jobs or Careers page, so note that as well.
 Finally, take a look at their Products page to ensure you are able to speak knowledgeably about what you could be working on if you are hired.
 We’ve created a guide showing you how to research a company to prepare for your interviews, which you can review for more tips.

 You know you will be asked to introduce yourself, so prepare your elevator pitch in advance.
 The structure should look something like this: